List of Underdog characters: Slippery Eel (a.k.a. The Electric Eel)

 Slippery Eel is one of the world's most dangerous criminals.
-He got the name The Electric Eel after he was electrified by the gates of the prison's electric fence while he was trying to escape.
-After being electrified, he gained the power to control electricity.
+He gained electrical abilities after being electrocuted while attempting to escape prison; as a result, he is also known as the Electric Eel.

 Electric Eel was the only villain who ever actually defeated Underdog, using his electrical powers and apparently killing Underdog.
-However, before he "died", Underdog requested that he not be thrown into the lake.
-Eel, being the villain that he was, naturally decided to throw Underdog into the lake, which drained the electricity from Underdog's body and restored him to "life", whereupon he polished off Eel and his gang.
-Eel was then confined in a glass prison cell.
+However, before he "died", Underdog requests that he not be thrown into the lake.
+Eel, being the villain that he was, decides to throw Underdog into the lake, which drains the electricity from Underdog's body and restores him to "life", whereupon he polishes off Eel and his gang.

-In "The Vacuum Gun," Electric Eel and his gang were recruited by Simon Bar Sinister when he found Eel's sewer hideout.